-The Roof Rat is also known as the Black Rat, the Ship Rat, the House Rat, and the Fruit Rat.
-This is one of the two major nuisance rat species in the world.
+The Roof Rat is also known as the Black Rat, the Ship Rat, the House Rat, and the Fruit Rat, like attics, trees, fences and anything off the ground they can climb on.
+They are one of the two major nuisance rat species in the world.
 The Norway Rat is also called the Brown Rat.
 The Roof Rat is the smaller of the two.
-Adults usually weigh 6-10 oz. with a body of 8 inches and a tail of 8 inches.
-The Norways are heavier, ranging from 10-16 oz, with a 9 inch body.

 Our rodent control program has four important steps:

 - A thorough rodent inspection to identify the species, where they're nesting, and what factors are attracting them.